Behavior of Quillen (co)homology with respect to adjunctions: Effect of an adjunction

-Pick a ground object $c$ in $\CC$.
-The induced adjunction on Beck modules fits into the diagram
+Pick a ground object $c$ in $\cat{C}$.
+The induced adjunction on Beck modules fits into the diagram:

-where the diagram of right adjoints commutes (on the nose), and thus the diagram of left adjoints commutes as well.
-In particular, applying the left adjoints to $\id_c$, we obtain $L Ab_c c = Ab_{Lc} Lc$.
-Take a module $N$ over $Lc$ and consider:
+where the diagram of right adjoints commutes (strictly), and thus the diagram of left adjoints commutes as well.
+In particular, applying the left adjoints to $\id_c$, we obtain $\ind{F} Ab_c c = Ab_{Fc} Fc$.
+Take a module $N$ over $Fc$ and consider:

 where $P_{\bu} \to Ab_c c$ is a projective resolution.
 We want to compare this to: